Subsystem CSS codes, a tighter stabilizer-to-CSS mapping, and Goursat's Lemma: Stabilizer-to-CSS mapping

 The proof of Theorem \ref{thm:mapping} suggests a general strategy for constructing subsystem CSS codes from subsystem stabilizer codes.
 Indeed, any function $\De$ satisfying Eq.~(\ref{eq:deltaprops}) yields a mapping of codes that doubles the number of physical, logical, and gauge qudits.
 Moreover, by modifying Eq.~(\ref{eq:OmegaDimension}) appropriately, one can allow $\De$ to map to subspaces of $G^m \times G^m$ for any $m \in \dsN$, thus producing $[[m n,m k,m r,d']]$ subsystem CSS codes as output.
 We hope that the proof of Theorem \ref{thm:mapping} and the related linear algebraic ideas will inspire new mappings from subsystem stabilizer codes to subsystem CSS codes.

-We remark that results analogous to Theorem \ref{thm:mapping} have been obtained previously \cite{BTL10, LAV22, GNK14}.
+We remark that our Theorem \ref{thm:mapping} is a direct generalization of Theorem 1 in \cite{KP13}.
+In addition, results analogous to our Theorem \ref{thm:mapping} have been obtained previously \cite{BTL10, LAV22, GNK14}.
 The mappings in these works take $[[n,k,0,d]]$ subspace stabilizer codes to $[[4n,2k,0,d']]$ subspace CSS codes.
 These mappings take subspace stabilizer codes to Majorana fermion codes to subspace CSS codes, which increases the complexity of the proof (a mapping from $[[n,k,r,d]]$ subsystem stabilizer codes to $[[4n,2k,2r,2d]]$ subsystem CSS codes was obtained in \cite[Theorem 5.7]{B11}, but the proof remains rather long despite avoiding the intermediate Majorana fermion codes).
 Nonetheless, the mappings in \cite{BTL10, LAV22, GNK14} can be formulated as maps analogous to $\De$ in Lemma \ref{lem:DeltaLemma}.
 With some modifications, it is possible to demonstrate the validity of the mappings in \cite{BTL10, LAV22, GNK14} by following the general proof structure in Lemma \ref{lem:DeltaLemma} and Theorem \ref{thm:mapping}.